 NAFLD is a global disease characterized by excessive fat accumulation in the liver and is not associated with excessive alcohol use.
 NAFLD progression occurs through several stages, such as simple steatosis, steatohepatitis, fibrosis, and cirrhosis, leading to HCC.
 NAFLD encompasses a group of liver diseases from non-alcoholic fatty liver (NAFL) to non-alcoholic steatohepatitis (NASH)[39].
 NAFL is a simple steatosis of liver cells without inflammation[40].
 Furthermore, NAFL development is accompanied by an inflammatory response, causing NASH and liver cancer with cirrhosis[41].
 NASH is characterized by the long-term accumulation of triglycerides or clearance disorders in liver cells, progressing to HCC[42].
 The presence of steatosis, inflammation, and hepatocyte damage typically characterizes NASH.
 These are associated with a higher incidence of cirrhosis and liver cancer with NASH mortality than in NAFL[43-45].
 TLR9-MyD88 signaling stimulates Kupffer cells to synthesize IL-1β, which contributes to hepatocyte damage and activates HSCs, promoting NASH development[46].
 IL-33 is released during chronic hepatocellular stress to activate ILC-2 in the liver and produce IL-13, facilitating HSC activation and the onset of hepatic fibrosis[47].
 Notably, the IL-33/ST2 axis has dual roles in diet-induced NASH, wherein an IL-33 supplement ameliorates hepatic steatosis but exacerbates hepatic fibrosis[48].
 TNF-α promotes liver fibrosis while cooperating with TIMP-1 produced by HSCs[49].
-In a recent study, IL-17A was tested at a high concentration in early-stage fibrosis with increased expression of profibrotic markers in the tissue slice culture, which revealed a significant role of IL-17A in promoting liver fibrosis in the human liver tissue[50].
+In a recent study, IL-17A was tested at a high concentration in early-stage fibrosis with increased expression of profibrotic markers in the tissue slice culture, which revealed a significant role of IL-17A in promoting liver fibrosis in human liver tissue[50].
 IL-22 treatment ameliorated CXCL1/high-fat diet-induced NASH and methionine choline-deficient Die-induced NASH via multiple targets, suppressing liver inflammation[51].

 Others

 Primary biliary cholangitis (PBC) is a chronic cholestatic liver disease with chronic and persistent bile stasis in the liver while causing cirrhosis and liver failure[52].
-Some case reports depict that cirrhosis is an HCC risk factor in PBC patients[53,54].
+Some case reports show that cirrhosis is an HCC risk factor in PBC patients[53,54].
 Diabetes is categorized into type 1 (T1DM) and type 2 (T2DM) diabetes.
-Diabetes liver fibrosis (DHF) is a chronic complication that progresses into a liver disease.
-The main reason for DHF is to activate quiescent HSC through high glucose stimulation[55].
+Diabetes liver fibrosis (DHF) is a chronic complication that progresses to liver disease.
+The main reason for DHF is to activate quiescent HSCs via high glucose stimulation[55].
 T2DM possesses an elevated risk of advanced fibrosis in NAFL patients[56].
-Clinical analysis revealed that 1 out of 20 T1D patients and 1 out of 5 T2D patients have elevated liver hardness (an indicator to evaluate liver fibrosis), suggesting severe or advanced liver fibrosis.
+Clinical analysis revealed that 1 out of 20 T1DM patients and 1 out of 5 T2DM patients have elevated liver hardness (an indicator to evaluate liver fibrosis), suggesting severe or advanced liver fibrosis.
 Obese or T2DM patients have an increased risk of developing NASH, which can progress to cirrhosis and HCC if unchecked.

 Key inflammatory factors and HCC